neoforged/.github/primers/26.2/index.md

 - `net.minecraft.client.server.IntegratedServer`
     - `applyDefaultGameMode` - Sets the default game mode and applies it to all players.
     - `setCommandsAllowedForAllPlayers` - Sets whether all players can run commands.
-    - `unpublishServer` - Unpublishes the server from peer-to-peer connections.
     - `onPlayerListChanged` - If the player list changes, typically because of a new peer.
-    - `setMultiplayerScope`, `getMultiplayerScope`, `$MultiplayerScope` - Handles the current scope of the integrated server and who it's available for.
+    - `getMultiplayerScope` - Gets the current scope of the server and who it's available for.
     - `isPublishedOnline` - Whether the integrated server is available online for peer-to-peer communication.
 - `net.minecraft.client.telemetry`
     - `TelemetryEventType`